wjko2/Domain-Agnostic-Sentence-Specificity-Prediction/README.md

 Wei-Jen Ko, Greg Durrett and Junyi Jessy Li, "Domain Agnostic Real-Valued Specificity Prediction", The AAAI Conference on Artificial Intelligence (AAAI), 2019

-The twitter, yelp, and movies data and annotations used in the paper is in dataset/pdtb
+The twitter, yelp, and movies data and annotations used in the paper is in dataset/pdtb This is a text specificity predictor for any domain.

-This is a text specificity predictor for any domain.
+The glove vector file (840B.300d) is required.
+Download it and set the glove path in train.py and test.py

 To use it on a new domain, unlabeled sentences of the new domain is required.

 Please change the s1['unlab']['path'] in data2.py and the path of xsu in train.py and test.py to the unlabeled data file.